 How to make labneh balls (plain or flavoured)

-Take a tablespoon of garlic and herb labneh (or plain labneh) and roll it into a ball with oiled hands, roughly 20 to 30 grams each.
+Step 1: Take a tablespoon of garlic and herb labneh (or plain labneh) and roll it into a ball with lightly oiled hands, roughly 20 to 30 grams each.
 It is OK if your balls look a bit uneven, you will get an opportunity to roll them smoothly later.

 How to store labneh balls in olive oil

-You can store the labneh balls in olive oil to extend their freshness.
-Though there are a few things to keep in mind.
+You can store the labneh cheese balls in olive oil to extend their freshness.

 You need a lot of olive oil for this, so please don’t discard it once your labneh balls are finished.
 The garlic and herbs will gently flavour the olive oil.
-So, as you carefully fish out your labneh balls, you can start using the olive oil for salad dressings or cooking.
+So, as you carefully fish out your labneh balls, you can use olive oil for salad dressings or cooking.

 Just ensure that the labneh balls stay submerged in olive oil – add more oil if needed.